 - 0. Install Python 3.x. - 1.
-Install Scapy using pip or by cloning/installing from git. - 2.
+Install kamene using pip or by cloning/installing from git. - 2.
 (For non-Linux platforms): Install libpcap and libdnet and their Python wrappers. - 3.
 (Optional): Install additional software for special features. - 4.
-Run Scapy with root priviledges.
+Run kamene with root priviledges for sniffing and sending packets.

-Each of these steps can be done in a different way dependent on your platform and on the version of Scapy you want to use.
+Each of these steps can be done in a different way dependent on your platform.